 Two real-estate-investing strategies — buy and hold, and buy low; sell high — have worked well for many different types of investors in different types of markets over many years.

-Of the two, buy and hold is the simpler and likely to be the more profitable for investors in most types of rural land, particularly low-maintenance tracts like open land and timberland.
+Of the two, buy and hold is the simpler and likely to be the more profitable for investors in most types of rural land for sale, particularly low-maintenance tracts like open land and timberland.
 Buy and hold simply requires the investor to retain ownership for a long period of time, doing whatever maintenance is necessary.
 Time is the critical appreciation factor—more time held, more profit.

 Fortunately, if you hold land long enough, mistakes in judging when the price was low and when to sell tend to get corrected.
 At least, that’s been the historical pattern.
 The only question with buy and hold has been, How long should I hold?
 There’s no single answer, but 15 to 20 years generally turned an even above-market-price purchase into a healthy profit.
 A longer hold, more profit.